-- (a) to determine whether the power of attorney is valid; - (b) to determine whether the principal had capacity at the time of execution of the power of attorney; - (1) if it is established that the principal was a vulnerable adult at the time the power of attorney was executed, the agent has the burden of proving by clear and convincing evidence that the principal had capacity at the time of execution; - (c) to determine whether the power of attorney was wrongfully procured; - (1) if it is established that the principal was a vulnerable adult at the time the power of attorney was executed, the agent has the burden of proving by clear and convincing evidence that the agent did not act wrongfully in procuring the power of attorney; - (d) to determine whether the agent is entitled to receive compensation or whether the compensation received by the agent is reasonable for the actual responsibilities assumed and performed; - (e) to approve the resignation of the agent appointed under a power of attorney where the principal is incapacitated.
-The agent may commence such a proceeding for reasons including, but not limited to, the following: - (1) the agent has reason to believe that there is no designated successor agent or that no designated successor agent is willing or able to act; or - (2) in connection with delivery of property belonging to the principal and copies of records concerning the principal's property and affairs to a successor agent or to the principal's legal representative, the agent seeks court recognition of a record of all receipts, disbursements and transactions entered into on behalf of the principal. - (f) to compel a third party to honor the power of attorney; - (g) to remove the agent upon the grounds that: - (1) the agent has violated or is unfit, unable, or unwilling to perform the fiduciary duties under the power of attorney, and - (2) at the time of the determination by the court, the principal lacks the capacity to give or to revoke a power of attorney or is a vulnerable adult.
+- (a) to determine whether the power of attorney is valid; - (b) to determine whether the principal had capacity at the time the power of attorney was executed;

+- (c) to determine whether the power of attorney was procured through fraud or undue influence; - (d) to determine whether the agent is entitled to receive compensation or whether the compensation received by the agent is reasonable for the responsibilities performed; - (e) to approve the record of all receipts, disbursements and transactions entered into by the agent on behalf of the principal. - (f) to remove the agent upon the grounds that the agent has violated or is unfit, unable, or unwilling to perform the fiduciary duties under the power of attorney.

-3. In a special proceeding to remove the agent on the grounds that the agent has violated the fiduciary duties under the power of attorney, the agent has the burden of proving by clear and convincing evidence that there has been no fraud or overreaching.
-4. A special proceeding may be commenced pursuant to subdivision two of this section by any person identified in subdivision one, the agent, the spouse, child, or parent of the principal, the principal's successor in interest, or any third party who may be required to accept a power of attorney.
-5. Upon the approval of the resignation of the agent or the removal of the agent, the court shall determine whether a successor agent has been designated in the power of attorney.
-If such successor agent is willing and able to assume the duties of an agent pursuant to the power of attorney, the court shall confirm the authority of the successor agent to act as agent.
-If no successor has been designated or confirmed, the court shall issue any orders necessary to protect the principal's interests.
-6. If a power of attorney is suspended or revoked under this section, the agent is removed by the court, or the court approves the resignation of the agent, the court may require the agent to provide a complete record of all receipts, disbursements and transactions entered into on behalf of the principal and to deliver any property belonging to the principal and copies of records concerning the principal's property and affairs to a successor agent or the principal's legal representative.
+3. A special proceeding may be commenced pursuant to subdivision two of this section by any person identified in subdivision one, the agent, the spouse, child, or parent of the principal, the principal's successor in interest, or any third party who may be required to accept a power of attorney.

+4. If a power of attorney is suspended or revoked under this section, or the agent is removed by the court, the court may require the agent to provide a record of all receipts, disbursements and transactions entered into by the agent on behalf of the principal and to deliver any property belonging to the principal and copies of records concerning the principal's property and affairs to a successor agent, a government entity, or the principal's legal representative.